Explore Concept Maps For Strategic Planning

 Other types of concept maps include:

-• Multi-focus Concept Map: This type of map has multiple main concepts instead of just one.
+• Multi-focus Concept Map: This map type has multiple main concepts instead of just one.

-• Tree Concept Map: This type of map has a tree-like structure, with a main concept and sub-concepts branching off it.
+• Tree Concept Map: This type of map has a tree-like structure, with a central concept and sub-concepts branching off it.

 Conclusion